 The Next Generation of Sutters (Stats via Elite Prospects)

-Starting in 1980, when the first generation of Sutters were still well-established as NHL players, the brothers began having children of their own.
+Starting in 1980, when the first generation of Sutters was still well-established as NHL players, the brothers began having children of their own.

 - Shaun, Brian’s son (born 1980), a right wing, played for the WHL’s Lethbridge Hurricanes, Medicine Hat Tigers and Calgary Hitmen.
 He was drafted by the Flames in 1998 – while his father was coaching the team but never made much noise as a pro.
 He bounced around the AHL, ECHL and Europe before retiring and joining the front office of the Red Deer Rebels.

 - Brett, Darryl’s son (born 1987), a left wing, played for the WHL’s Kootenay Ice and Red Deer Rebels.
 He was drafted by the Flames in 2005 – while his father was general manager.
 He’s established himself as a pretty solid minor league player, though his NHL stints with Calgary and Carolina were unremarkable – except when his own father traded him to the Hurricanes following an off-ice incident during a Flames road trip.
 Later, he was traded to the Minnesota Wild during the 2013-14 season, spending two seasons there before being moved to the AHL’s Ontario Reign during the 2015-16 season.
 He’s still playing for them, acting as a consistent veteran presence for a young Reign team.

 - Merrick, Brent’s son (born 1987), a forward, played in the AJHL with the Canmore Eagles, but never progressed to the WHL.
 He instead dove into the front office of the Rebels, where he’s been a senior vice-president for several seasons.

 - Brandon, Brent’s son (born 1989), a center, played for the WHL’s Rebels and was drafted by the Carolina Hurricanes in 2007.
 He’s had NHL stints with Carolina, Pittsburgh and Vancouver, where he currently plays.